davidnach/TCP-IP-Chatroom/README.md

 # TCP-IP-Chatroom
-   Multiuser chatroom implemented using TCP/IP client-server model.
-Supports up to 255 concurrent users and allows for private and public    messages between users.
+   Server and client code for Multiuser chatroom implemented using TCP/IP client-server model.
+Server supports up to 255 concurrent users and allows for private and public messages between users.
 A projects from WWU's Networks class. *temporarily public*

 # Building
     gcc -c prog3_server.c